IAmKSquared/onenotemcp/ReadMe.md

 *   "Show me all pages in a specific notebook that contain 'meeting' in the title."
 *   "Create a new OneNote page titled 'Meeting Ideas' with the content 'Brainstorm new marketing strategies'."
 *   "Create a page titled 'Action Items' in the 'Work Projects' section."
+*   "Copy this page to the 'Archive' section."
 *   "Can you find my OneNote page about 'Project Phoenix' and tell me its summary?"
 *   "Append 'Follow up with John Doe' to the OneNote page with ID 'your-page-id-here'."
 *   "In my OneNote page 'Recipe Ideas', replace all instances of 'sugar' with 'sweetener'."